 2013 IEEE International Symposium on Workload Characterization (IISWC)

 Saletore, V. A.; Krishnan, K.; Viswanathan, V.; and Tolentino, M. E., "HcBench: Methodology, Development, and Characterization of a Customer Usage Representative Big Data/Hadoop Benchmark" (2013).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 32.